 Links to Third-Party Web Sites

 “The Modern Language Association,” “MLA,” “MLA Commons,” “Humanities Commons,” and all related trademarks, service marks, trade names, logos, and other indicia of source (collectively, “MLA Marks”) are the property of the MLA, and the MLA reserves all rights in the MLA Marks.
-You may not use the MLA Marks in any manner without our written authorization.
-Additionally, you may not use the MLA Marks in connection with any product, service, opinion, cause, activity, or political candidate or in any manner that is likely to cause confusion among users about whether we are the source, sponsor, or endorser of a product, service, opinion, cause, activity, or political candidate.
+In addition, each Participating Society owns rights in its name, and all related trademarks, service marks, trade names, logos, and other indicia of source (each, the “Participating Society Marks”).
+You may not use the MLA Marks or Participating Society Marks in any manner without, respectively, the MLA or the Participating Society’s written authorization.
+Additionally, you may not use the MLA Marks or Participating Society Marks in connection with any product, service, opinion, cause, activity, or political candidate or in any manner that is likely to cause confusion among users about whether we are the source, sponsor, or endorser of a product, service, opinion, cause, activity, or political candidate.

 These Terms will continue to apply until terminated either by you or the MLA in accordance with this Section.

 We may terminate these Terms and your access to the Network at any time, at our sole discretion, without notice if we believe that you have violated these Terms or for other reasons that we determine in good faith are necessary or appropriate, including if we suspect you are using or attempting to use the Network in any way that violates these Terms or any applicable laws or regulations.
 You acknowledge that upon any termination of your account, we have the right, but not the obligation, to remove or discard your User Content.

 You may terminate these Terms by closing your account and ceasing to use the Network.
 If you wish to delete your account, please contact email@example.com; see also the Privacy Statement at paragraph 3.b about closing your account.